dumberjs/dumberjs.github.io/options/code-split.md

 ## Circular Dependency

-CommonJS and ESM (esnext) module format support circular dependencies.
-The reference AMD module loader: RequireJS cannot support all scenarios of circular dependencies.
+CommonJS and ESM (esnext) module formats support circular dependencies.
+The reference AMD module loader RequireJS cannot support all scenarios of circular dependencies.
 Neither are many other AMD loader implementations.

 dumber-module-loader fully supports circular dependencies, as long as they are in one bundle file (so that circular dependencies can be resolved synchronously).